 The telescope was rededicated as the Samuel Oschin Telescope in 1987, in recognition of the prominent adventurer, entrepreneur, and philantropist’s passion for astronomy and generous support to the Observatory.

 The information on this page is intended for the public.
 Observer information for the Samuel Oschin Telescope can be found on the corresponding observer page.

 The Samuel Oschin Telescope has an advanced robotic control system—the telescope typically operates with no one physically at the dome.
 It begins its routine by taking calibration images during the afternoon.
 Weather permitting, the dome opens and the telescope begins observing at astronomical twilight.
 Observation targets and schedules are generally planned out in advance, but the scheduler software is flexible enough to allow for new target submissions on short notice.
 Software decides the optimal order in which the observations are carried out in order to minimize slewing.

 The Samuel Oschin Telescope produces hundreds of images a night.
-At the end of each observation, the data collected is beamed out by microwave via the High Performance Wireless Research and Education Network (HPWREN) to the Lawrence Berkeley National Laboratory for real-time processing.
-In addition, the data is transmitted to the Infrared Processing and Analysis Center at the end of every night for further, more in-depth analysis.
+At the end of each observation, the data collected is beamed out by microwave via the High Performance Wireless Research and Education Network (HPWREN) to the Infrared Processing and Analysis Center at Caltech for real-time processing and archiving.
 Any interesting candidates are then followed up with other facilities, including the Palomar 60- and 200-inch telescopes for both imaging and spectroscopy.

 A Survey Instrument